wolfmathias/wwlanding/README.md

 # Cloned from Gatsby Starter Tailwind
-This placeholder landing page was thrown together in a day or so. (https://github.com/mattplichtawild/django-wildwish)[Check out the repo of the current app.]
+This placeholder landing page was thrown together in a day or so.
+[Check out the repo of the current app.](https://github.com/mattplichtawild/django-wildwish)

 # Gatsby Starter Tailwind